claresudbery/clare-wiki-ably/pages/coding/tools/intellij-idea.md

   - Alt + Splat + L: Pretty print: Xml formatting – and other formatting
       - From menu, this is is Cocde | Reformat code

-## Getting started with a new project

-- Import project: for clojure, find project.clj
-- For plain Java, just open the containing folder
-- When you first open a Java project in IDEA, it will ask you to specify the SDK
-  - This is because you need an SDK installed
-  - JDK is the Java SDK
-  - You only need one per machine
-  - It will give you a configure button to click
-  - Then you select an SDK from dropdown
-    – if JDK’s not already there, click download
-      - Nothing actually appears to download straight away though
-      - Then, if using Maven, it prompts you to download some stuff (not sure if this is related to the above though!)
-      - But anyway, then you’ll see a message at bottom of window saying it’s installing the JDK
-  - Once downloaded, Select “JDK” (first option) – this will take you to a Finder window – search for Library folder, then drill down into Java folder
-    - (so, it’s in /Library/Java)
-    - and find folder named jdk-somethingorother
-  - Note that you'll still see the notification saying SDK is not specified in the notifications window
-    - but this seems to just be history of old notifications

 ## Troubleshooting

   - If you get surprising errors in the repl: Try restarting the repl (I think I wrote this in reference to ClojureScript)